aleksejkozin/hashnode-cover/README.md

 ## Requirements

 - Pulumi.
 You will also need to "pulumi login" and request access to the pulumi stack from an admin.
-This will allow you to pull global_environment.json which contains all the app configs
+This will allow you to pull global_environment.json which contains all the app configs.
+Without these configs you can't run the app even in a dev mode
 - Additional dependencies may apply, please, check Dockerfile -> dependencies stage for more information

 If you want to deploy to Azure then you need: